-Irumbu Thirai Review
+Irumbu Thirai Review: A Skillfully Crafted Thriller That Will Keep You Beady-eyed!

-Irumbu Thirai,featuring Vihsal in the lead role has hit the screens today (May 11, 2018).
+Irumbu Thirai, featuring Vishal in the lead role has hit the screens today (May 11, 2018).
 The film has been one among the much awaited films and the teaser and the trailer of the movie promised it to be an engaging thriller.
 Has the film lived upto the expectations?
-Let's wait and see..
+Let's see..

 Plot

 The story of Irumbu Thirai revolves around an army officer named Kathiravan.
 He has some anger management issues and needs to get an NOC from a doctor named Rathi.
-In the meantime, he applies for a loan in a bank but certain events that follow leads him to a unknown person named White Devil.
+In the meantime, he applies for a loan in a bank but certain events that follow leads him to an unknown person named White Devil.
 What happens rest has been narrated in Irumbu Thirai.

-Meet the cast & crew members of Irumbu Thirai..
+At first, let's see how the cast & crew members of Irumbu Thirai have fared for the movie..

 Vishal As Kathiravan